Fanjie-Li/Curriculum-Vitae/content/publication/conference-paper-3/index.md

 ---
-title: "On the Relationships between Music-induced Emotion and Physiological Signals"
+title: "On the Relationships between Music-Induced Emotion and Physiological Signals"
 authors:
 - Xiao Hu
 - admin